aswin2good/Custom_IP/README.md

 - I would suggest installing the Vitis Core Development Kit - 2023.2, which is under the section Vitis (SW Developer) tab.
 - Once downloaded, note down the name of the installed 'bin' file name.
 You will need to remember this in order to open the installer through the Ubuntu Terminal.
 - In my case, it is 'FPGAs_AdaptiveSoCs_Unified_2023.2_1013_2256_Lin64.bin'.
+- Now, open the Ubuntu Terminal and type the following commands to open Linux Self Extracting Web Installer by Xilinx.